edwardwohaijun/simple-filer/README.md

   }
 };

-filer.on('task', function(task) { // when you are about to send/receive a file, task event is fired
+filer.on('task', function(task) { // when you are about to send/receive a file, task event is fired,
-  console.log('new task: ', task); // this is where you can add task info on the webpage });
+  console.log('new task: ', task); // this is where you can add file info on the webpage });

 filer.on('progress', function({fileID, progress, fileName, fileURL}){ // file transfer progress event